ftl/hamdeck/README.md

 * Toggle the mute state of a pulseaudio sink our source.

-This tool is written Go on Linux.
+This tool is written in Go on Linux.
 It might also work on OSX or Windows, but I did not try that out.

 ## Build